 “And there’s also the global element.
 Everyone wears clothes.”

 From those first afternoons at high school figuring out if fashion was for him, Tyler’s love of the industry grew.
-His passion lead him to complete a certificate II, III, and IV in fashion before enrolling in a Diploma of Fashion after graduating high school.
+His passion lead him to complete a certificate II and III in fashion before enrolling in a Diploma of Fashion after graduating high school.
 After completing his diploma, he enrolled in a Bachelor of Applied Fashion offered by TAFE Queensland in partnership with the University of Canberra.
 Five years on, Tyler has interviewed fashion royalty Professor Jimmy Choo, and has just wrapped up his final collection.
 “When I compare my work at the end of my diploma with what I’m producing now at the end of my degree it’s amazing how much it’s changed.
 I can see how much I’ve improved,” he said.